sopra-fs24-group-22/Let-Them-Cook/API.md

 ```

 ### Error Response
-**Condition** : Deleting a recipeId user does not own.
+**Condition** : Deleting a recipe user does not own.

 **Code** : `403 FORBIDDEN`

 **Content** :

 ```
-403 FORBIDDEN "User is not allowed to delete this recipeId"
+403 FORBIDDEN "User is not allowed to delete this recipe"
 ```

-**Condition** : Deleting a recipeId that does not exist
+**Condition** : Deleting a recipe that does not exist

 **Code** : `404 NOT FOUND`